WindyBanana/launcify/.ai/STRICT_COMMAND_RULES.md

 **You do:**
 1. Check if node_modules exists (using bash: `ls node_modules`)
-2. If missing: `npm install` immediately
+2. If missing: `pnpm install` immediately
 3. Then respond to their request

 **No permission needed** - project must be ready to work.